 YRC 2007 started from August 2007 and finished the final round on January 10, 2008.
-The selected securities to be analyzed for SET were HMPRO, SE-ED, and EGCO and for Mai were TRT, ETG, and DEMCO.
+The selected securities to be analyzed for SET were HMPRO, SE-ED, and EGCO and for mai were TRT, ETG, and DEMCO.

-The SET winning first prize (100,000 Baht in cash + others) and second prize have selected SE-ED for their analyses.
+The SET winning first prize (100,000 Baht in cash +others) and second prize have selected SE-ED for their analyses.
 The other two in three winning prizes also analyzed SE-ED for their selection.

-The company was rated as "Excellent" for the second consecutive in year the Opportunity Day activity provided by the Stock Exchange of Thailand for Q4/2006 and Q4/2005.
-Furthermore, the company has also been rated as the highest outstanding in three aspects: namely, the usefulness of information, the method, and appropriateness the of presentation's time, compared with the other 48 and 68 listed companies in which participated.

-Appraised from the Thai of Directors Association with support from the Stock Exchange of Thailand (SET) according to which is rated as "Very Good", to be one of publishing listed company rated as "Very Good - Excellent" and to be one of the top 71 listed companies of 402 listed company with best corporate governance rated as "Very Good - Excellent for the year 2006.
+- The company was rated as "Excellent" for the second consecutive in year the Opportunity Day activity provided by the Stock Exchange of Thailand for Q4/2006 and Q4/2005.
+Furthermore, the company has also been rated as the highest outstanding in three aspects: namely, the usefulness of information, the method, and appropriateness the of presentation's time, compared with the other 48 and 68 listed companies in which participated - Appraised from the Thai of Directors Association with support from the Stock Exchange of Thailand (SET) according to which is rated as "Very Good", to be one of publishing listed company rated as "Very Good Excellent" and to be one of the top 71 listed companies of 402 listed company with best corporate governance rated as "Very Good Excellent" for the year 2006. - Appraised by the Thai Institute of Directors Association with support from the Stock Exchange of Thailand (SET) and the Office of Securities Exchange Commission (SEC) to be one of the top 85 listed companies with best corporate governance (Top Quartile Companies) for the year 2003. - Appraised from Thai Institute of Directors Association to be one of the top 20 companies with the best corporate governance for the year 2002 which surveyed from 234 companies listed in the Stock Exchange of Thailand.

-- Appraised by the Thai Institute of Directors Association with support from the Stock Exchange of Thailand (SET) and the Office of Securities and Exchange Commission (SEC) to be one of the top 85 listed companies with best corporate governance (Top Quartile Companies) for the year 2003. - Appraised from Thai Institute of Directors Association to be one of the top 20 companies with the best corporate governance for the year 2002 which surveyed from 234 companies listed in the Stock Exchange of Thailand. - Declared and conferred from the Office of Securities and Exchange Commission the "Disclosure Report Award 2002 and Disclosure Report Award 2003" as "a listed company that should be commended for disclosure data to investors".
-The SEC set up this award in order to promote good corporate governance in Thailand. - □ Nowadays SE-ED share has been recognized as one of the Value Stock of Stock Exchange of Thailand. - The producer of the "Book Variety" TV program on air every Saturday from 9.00-9.30 a.m. at TTV1 Nation Channel, via C-Band satellite system and local cable TV all across the country. with the first programme broadcasted in January 2011. - The producer of "Read around" TV program about books broadcasted every day from 11:45 a.m.-12:00 p.m. and repeated broadcasted at 3.15-3.30 p.m. at True Vision 178 Money Channel and local cable TV all across the country.
-Otherwise, the backdated programme can be viewed at www.youtube.com/readaroundtv and www.se-ed.com/readaround. - The organizer of "Thailand Electronics & Industrial Technology", the country's greatest annual Electronics and Industrial Trade Fair. - The company owned the website, www.se-ed.com, which is one of the most popular websites in book business category.
+- Declared and conferred from the Office of Securities and Exchange Commission the "Disclosure Report Award 2002 and Disclosure Report Award 2003" as "a listed company that should be commended for disclosure data to investors".
+The SEC set up this award in order to promote good corporate governance in Thailand. - One of 200 small companies outside the U.S. which are the Best under \$1 billion in revenue for 2002 (200 Companies for 2002, Best under a Billion), declared on October 28, 2002, FORBES Magazine Global edition, a world class business magazine, selected from 20,000 companies all over the world outside the U.S. - Nowadays SE-ED share has been recognized as one of the Value Stock of Stock Exchange of Thailand. - The producer of the "Book Variety" TV program on air every Saturday from 9.00-9.30 a.m. at Nation Channel, via c-band satellite tv and local cable tv all across the country. with the first programme broadcasted in January 2011. - The organizer of "Thailand Electronics & Industrial Technology", the country's greatest annual Electronics and Industrial Trade Fair. - The company owned the website, www.se-ed.com, which is one of the most popular websites in book business category.